temple-geography/census-gis/Introduction to American Community Survey with QGIS.pandoc.md

 ## Exporting the Image

 You export your map to several formats.
 There are three options: PDF, SVG, and Image.
-Export this one to PDF.
+PDF is a good format for maps intended to be printed.
 SVG stands for Scalable Vector Graphics, and is theoretically a good format for much digitial imagery, but the SVG export option in QGIS is buggy, so you should avoid it for now.
 Choosing `Export as Image` actually gives the option of a wide variety of image formats, including PNG which is a good choice for web images.

 # ASSIGNMENT